NXT TV preview: The Vengeance Day fallout show - Pro Wrestling Dot Net

 -Thea Hail vs. Wren Sinclair in a tournament final for a shot at the WWE Women’s Speed Championship

-Powell’s POV: The winner of Hail vs. Sinclair will challenge Fallon Henley for the title.
+Powell’s POV: The winner of Hail vs. Sinclair will challenge Fallon Henley for the title on the March 17 episode from Houston, Texas.
 Tuesday’s NXT television show will be live from Orlando, Florida, at the WWE Performance Center.
 Join John Moore for his NXT live reviews as the show airs Tuesdays on The CW (and Netflix internationally) at 7CT/8ET.
 John’s audio reviews of NXT are available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment